aozaki-kuro/tokomachi-wiki/docs/timeline/2020/README.md

 Suisei successfully maxed out her credit card on stream.

-Toko was supposed to be her guardian and look after her on stream.
+Toko was supposed to be her guardian and watched over her on stream.

 ## Radio Guest